tinyclub/linux-lab/README.md

     $ make BOARD=x86_64/pc

-Clone a v5.13 kernel config, because the current latest rust patchset can only be applied to v5.13:
+switch to v5.13 Linux, because the current latest rust patchset can only be applied to v5.13:

-    $ make kernel-clone LINUX_NEW=v5.13
+    $ make config LINUX=v5.13

 Compile the kernel, and test it with one of the simplest module - `rust_print`: